inobulles/aqua/README.md

 This is the monorepo for all AQUA components.

+## Guide du routard

+TBD, description of the components held within this repo.

 ## Older versions

 At some point in the future, I'd also like to clean up all previous versions of AQUA and bring their history into this repo.